Welcome 2021 and the World’s new hope for climate salvation: hydrogen.

 - Standards are the foundation of performance.
 The new AIChE Center for Hydrogen Safety has been instrumental in developing modern codes and standards for hydrogen technology (such as NFPA 2016-2, and NFPA 2020-2).
 This organization is now moving into developing professional certification standards where Universities and training companies could play a big role going forward.
 Standards allow everyone to perform without the need for arbitrary authority.
 Hopefully we’ll have all of the systems setup just in the nick of time.

 - Authority.
-Here in the US we tend to be highly influenced by authority figures.
+It often takes an individual to drive change.
+Here in the US we (sadly) tend to be highly influenced by authoritarian figures.
 Who is the Elon Musk of hydrogen?
-Hopefully whatever authorities that due emerge won’t suffer from the narcissistic tendencies that often befall authority.
+Hopefully whoever does emerge won’t suffer from the narcissistic tendencies that often befall authoritarians.
 But Ayn Rand’s influence here in the states is strong.
 Whoever this person eventually is they will likely need to have a business.
 When we do have a hydrogen authority, will they know when to get out of the way?
 Will they be careful enough to not let their own interests hold the rest of us (i.e. Humanity) back?